dotlang/language/README.md

 ## ToDo
 - Runtime - use concept of c++ smart ptr to eliminate GC
-- Add native concurrency and communication tools (green thread, channels)
+- Add native concurrency and communication tools (green thread, channels) and async i/o
 - Introduce caching of function output
 - Versioning, packaging and distribution